 The work opportunities include following, but not limited to-

 Dental Office Manager

 Dental Office Coordinator

 Medical and Dental Billing Secretary

 Students enrolled in vocational program are required to meet or exceed the admission requirements prescribed in Section 19 of Reg 415/06 of Ministry of Colleges & Universities, before they begin a program.

 Students should meet the following minimum requirements:

-• An Ontario Secondary School Diploma or equivalent, or
+• An Ontario Secondary School Diploma or equivalent )Grade 12 or more in case of Internationational students), or

 • Students are 18 years of age or older and pass a qualifying CAAT / (RAI) with Grade D.